beameio/download-release-asset/README.md

-# download-gh-release-asset
+# download-release-asset

 GitHub action that downloads an asset with a given name from the current release, specific release_tag or even specific repository.

-This is particulary usefull as a way to host large files for test setup - https://help.github.com/en/github/managing-large-files/distributing-large-binaries
+This is particularly useful as a way to host large files for test setup - https://help.github.com/en/github/managing-large-files/distributing-large-binaries

 ## Environment
 Requires setting `env.GITHUB_TOKEN` with `secrets.GITHUB_TOKEN` (on any other custom token).